-Papers presented at the Symposia may be subsequently submitted for publication in the form of edited books, and/or journal articles, hardcopy or online.
+Papers presented at an Symposium may be subsequently submitted for publication in the form of edited books, and/or journal articles, hardcopy or online.

-Manuscripts submitted are processed as follows: The staff initially reviews the paper.
-If it does not fall within the scope of the Symposium or is not formatted according to CMS, 16th ed., it will be returned to the author.
+Manuscripts submitted are processed as follows: The staff initially reviews the manuscript.
+If the manuscript does not fall within the scope of the Symposium or is not formatted according to CMS, 16th ed., it will be returned to the author.

 The symposium has working arrangements for publication for both book companies and academic journals.
 The academic journals are indexed, abstracted and recorded in: Academic OneFile, ArticleFirst, Australian Education Index, Biography Index, Book Review Digest Plus, Contents Pages in Education, Current Abstracts, Current Law Index, EBSCO, EconLit, Education Abstracts, Education Full Text, Education Index Retrospective, Education Research Complete, Educational Administration Abstracts, Educational Research Abstracts Online, Educator’s Reference Complete, Electronic Collections Online, ERIC, Gale Cengage, General OneFile, Higher Education Abstracts, InfoTrac Custom, Journal of Economic Literature, LegalTrac, Scopus, Sociology of Education Abstracts, TOC Premier, Vocational Education & Training Abstracts, Wilson OmniFile: Full Text Mega Edition, and Wilson OmniFile: Full Text Select.

 The Symposium is an independent, not-for-profit, organisation held in the city of Oxford at a constituent college of the University of Oxford.
 The meeting is held at a college site recommended by Conference Oxford.
 The Symposium is not a degree granting institution and does not have a formal academical connection with the University of Oxford.